-It seems that the first 1MW stage of the company’s 2.8MW solar installation was switched on at its Rowland Flat winery in the Barossa a while ago.
+That’s a 2.8MW solar installation was switched on.
+All at its Rowland Flat winery.
+It’s located in the Barossa and it happened a while ago.

-The French company’s major Australian wine brands including Jacob’s Creek, Wyndham Estate and St Hugo.
+More over these are the French company’s major Australian wine brands.
+That’s including Jacob’s Creek, Wyndham Estate and St Hugo.

 Being sustainable and responsible is an important part of their business.
-It’s particularly as producers of wine.
+That’s particularly as producers of wine.
 Because a product that takes its character from the land where it was grown.

-Other Pernod Ricard sustainability projects in South Australia include the restoration of Jacob’s Creek.
+In conclusion, there are other Pernod Ricard Winemakers sustainability projects.
+All in South Australia.
+They include the restoration of Jacob’s Creek.
 That’s as well as recycling programs across all sites.
 In addition to the expansion of its Centenary Hill Vineyard Dam.
-Thereby providing a reliable water source.
+A dam providing a reliable water source.

 Finally, It is also partnering with South Australian company Glaciem Cooling Technology.
 All to install a …

 In conclusion, to read the entire story.
 HTTP://BIT.LY/34TBZG2

 This site is protected by wp-copyrightpro.com